Dutch phonology

-Dutch phonology is similar to that of other West Germanic languages, especially Afrikaans, Low Saxon, and West Frisian.
+Dutch phonology is similar to that of other West Germanic languages, especially Afrikaans, Low Saxon, Limburgish and West Frisian.

 Standard Dutch has two main de facto pronunciation standards: Northern and Belgian.
 Northern Standard Dutch is the most prestigious accent in the Netherlands.
 It is associated with high status, education and wealth.
 Although its speakers seem to be concentrated mainly in the densely populated Randstad in the provinces of North Holland, South Holland, and Utrecht, it is often impossible to tell where in the country its speakers were born or raised.
 Therefore, it cannot be considered a regional dialect in the Netherlands.
 Belgian Standard Dutch is used by the vast majority of Flemish journalists and is sometimes called VRT-Nederlands ("VRT Dutch"; formerly BRT-Nederlands "BRT Dutch"), after VRT, the national public broadcaster for the Flemish Region.

 Consonants

 The following table shows the consonant phonemes of Dutch: